briancaffey/redis-light-green-light-dev-to-hackathon/README.md

 ### How the data is stored:

-Real-time data for game state is stored in hashes called `Room` and `Position`:
+Real-time data for game state is stored in hashes called `Room` and `Position`.

 ```py
 class Room(HashModel):